whatisor/vega-lite/CONTRIBUTING.md

 We use the [Visual Studio Code](http://code.visualstudio.com/) editor with TSLint plugin.
 - VSCode has nice built-in Typescript support!
 - We already include project settings to hide compiled files  (`*.js`, `*.js.map`).
-This should work automatically if you open the vega-lite folder with VSCode.
+This should work automatically if you open the `vega-lite` folder with VSCode.
-- Make sure to install [TypeScript Importer](https://marketplace.visualstudio.com/items?itemName=pmneo.tsimporter) and [TSLint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) extensions.
+- Make sure to install [TSLint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint), [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)  extensions.

 ## Manually Testing with Vega-Editor